IgniteUI/igniteui-docfx/en/components/grids_templates/sorting.md

 }
 @@if (igxName === 'IgxTreeGrid') {

 If you want to customize the sorting indicator icon in the column header you could use custom templates.
-The Three Grid provides three directives for templating the indicators for all states of the column sorting:
+The Tree Grid provides three directives for templating the indicators for all states of the column sorting:

 }
 @@if (igxName === 'IgxHierarchicalGrid') {